WhaleOps/air2phin/docs/howto/custom-rules.rst

     # multiple mixed files and directories
     airphin migrate --custom-rules /path/to/MyCustomOperator1.yaml --custom-rules /path/to/rules/dir1 ~/airflow/dags/dag.py

-Use Custom Rule Only Without Built-in's
+Use Custom Rule Only Without Built-ins
 ---------------------------------------

-All above examples using custom rules are combine built-in rules and custom's, sometime we just want to apply the custom rule to migrate exist files, just like we apply a patch to our codebase.
+All the above examples using custom rules combine built-in rules and customs, sometimes we just want to apply the custom rule to migrate existing files, just like we apply a patch to our codebase.
 We can use option argument :code:`--custom-only` or :code:`-R` to use custom rules and ignore built-in.

 .. code-block:: bash